foppa23/portfolio/content/docs/index.md

 ## Documentation

-For more help have a look at the Pico documentation at http://picocms.org/docs.
+For more help have a look at the Pico documentation at <a href="http://picocms.org/docs" class="a-link">pico.cms.org</a>.

 [Pico]: http://picocms.org/
 [PicoTheme]: https://github.com/picocms/pico-theme